LASER Credit Access

 California Privacy Rights Act (CPRA)Business Purpose Data SharingAutomated Decision-Making Technology (ADMT)Consumer Opt-Out RightsAnti-Combining Rule

-Perhaps the most significant change is the "anti-combining" rule.
-Service providers are prohibited from combining personal information from different clients or sources, except for security, fraud detection, or explicitly authorized purposes.
-Violating this rule transforms a Service Provider into a Third Party, retroactively reclassifying the data transfer as a "Sale" with serious regulatory consequences.
+The most consequential change may be the anti-combining rule.
+Service providers are prohibited from combining personal information across different clients or sources, except for security, fraud detection, or explicitly authorized purposes.
+Violating this rule retroactively reclassifies the data transfer as a "Sale," triggering significant regulatory exposure.
+Institutions already managing FCRA compliance obligations around permissible purpose will immediately recognize how this mirrors the consumer protection logic embedded in federal credit law.

-For businesses using Automated Decision-Making Technology (ADMT)—such as AI for credit decisioning or risk assessment—2026 brought additional transparency and audit requirements.
-Companies must now be able to explain how automated systems make decisions and maintain contractual audit rights with service providers.
+For lenders using Automated Decision-Making Technology — including AI for credit decisioning or risk assessment — 2026 brought new transparency and audit requirements.
+Institutions must now be able to explain how automated systems reach decisions and maintain contractual audit rights with their service providers.
+This directly affects how lenders document and defend their decisioning workflows, particularly where FinCEN AML requirements intersect with automated customer due diligence processes.

 Ready to Transform Your Credit Reporting?